Here are our plans for the development of our projects.

 We're living in the moment but planning for the future.

-A foundation course for parents of young people who self-harm which will be free to access for all parents.
+Our free online course for parents of young people who self-harm which is free to access.

 Young People’s Mental Health Ambassadors (launched Nov 2020)

 Presentations in secondary/high schools in Devon, UK, to spread awareness of and destigmatise youth mental health.
 A grant funded project delivered in collaboration with Action to Prevent Suicide CIC with potential to spread via collaboration into Europe, Africa and Caribbean.